COCISD Student Dress Code

 A necessary factor in school morale concerns student dress.
 As a student’s appearance many times governs his/her attitude and behavior, neat, clean, modest attire is important.
 Sloppy, tattered, or distractive dress detracts from the learning atmosphere and is considered inappropriate.
 Therefore, all students must adhere to the COCISD Dress Code.
 The Dress Code will be reviewed in detail with all students at the beginning of the school year and strictly enforced throughout.
 The district’s dress code has been established to teach grooming and hygiene, prevent disruption, minimize safety hazards, and maintain a positive learning climate.
 Students and parents may determine a student’s personal dress and grooming standards, provided that they comply with the following:

 - Students may wear shorts but they must be loose fitting, and hemmed.
-NO BIKER SHORTS OR SPANDEX MATERIAL ALLOWED.
 Writing is not acceptable on seat of pants, warm-ups or shorts.
 The LENGTH of shorts, dresses and skirts must be no shorter than 6 inches above the top of the knee.
-If wearing tight fitting leggings, the shirt or sweater must meet length requirement for dresses, skirts or shorts.
+If wearing tight-fitting leggings or similar shorts, the covering must be mid-thigh length when arms are raised.

 Clothing must not be revealing.
-Students may NOT wear halter-tops, see-through clothing, low cut tops, tank tops, muscle shirts or strapless garments.
-These clothing items will not be permitted at all, not even if covered by a jacket or any other removable covering.
+Students may NOT wear halter-tops, see-through clothing, low-cut tops, tank tops, muscle shirts or strapless garments.
 Student clothing may not be tight or revealing.
 (No cleavage or undergarments should be visible).

 - All student shirts must cover the midriff COMPLETELY during all normal daily activities.
 Shirts should be long enough to be tucked in and remain tucked in when arms are raised in the air.